borchand/aigs/docs/mcts.typ

 - Modify the function to return winner if terminated or heuristic value of depth is 0
 - Think about how a neural network could be used here
+- Send your heuristic function to Noah and we'll have a competition